How to make web pages accessible

 - media item's image properties

-- content page's HTML source code
+- in the page’s HTML source code

 How to check alt text